-This is even more of a consideration in today's low-yield environment.
-If a fund’s portfolio only yields 4%, a 1% management fee wipes out over a quarter of an investors’ income.
+You should also consider the impact of fees in today's low-yield environment.
+For example, if a fund’s portfolio only yields 4% on a given year, a 1% management fee wipes out about a quarter of your income.

-With an index fund, you know what you’ll be getting – a return that’s representative of the broader market.
-With active managers, performance results can experience wide swings.
-One year the manager can outperform the index by two percentage points, but the next year he may lag by five.
-And over time, active managers, as a group, tend to lag the index funds by a wide margin.
+With an index fund, you know what you’ll be getting.
+You'll see a return that is close to that of the broader market.
+However, active managers can create wide swings in performance.
+One year the manager can outperform the index by 2%, but next year, they may lag by 5%.

-For funds that mirror broad-based benchmarks such as the Barclays U.S. Aggregate Index, a substantial portion of the portfolio is typically invested in government or government-related securities.
+Some funds, like AGG, mirror broad benchmarks such as the Barclays U.S. Aggregate Index.
+In this type of fund, a large portion of the portfolio is government or government-related securities.

 That comes with high levels of interest rate risk.
 When yields are falling, and bond prices rise, this is fine.
 If interest rates rise and your portfolio is full of government bonds, you'll see a large drop in value, and it will be hard to sell them.
 You may want to look for ways to augment your bond index funds with bonds with lower interest rate risk, such as high-yield and emerging market bonds.